 If you either don’t like the predefined themes or you want to streamline the colors with the existing theme you use for your documents, you can click Customize on the Themes sidebar.

 If you don’t want to use predefined themes nor customize a theme, you can always manually format the individual Pivot Tables.
 There are no extra steps you need to do before formatting them.
-Simply select the cells you want to format before doing the actions.
-We list some of them:

-Change the number format: the common options for the number format are listed before the Font drop-down box (pictured below).
+To Change the number format: the common options for the number format are listed before the Font drop-down box (pictured below).
 From left to right, the listed formats are Currency, Percentage, Decrease decimal places, Increase decimal places, and More formats.
 You can select this instead of accessing the number formats from the Format option in the main menu.

 The advantage of manually formatting the Pivot Table is that you can copy both the values and the format you have placed to another cell or sheet.